-TravelHealth.co.uk provides health information and practical advice for those who go abroad, whether for work or on holiday.
-You will find tips on preparing for your trip, as well as how to stay healthy while you are away.
-Suggestions on how you can prevent common illnesses, tropical diseases, what vaccines to consider, guidance on selecting appropriate insurance and common-sense advice on general travel well-being.
+TravelHealth.co.uk provides health information and practical advice for those who go abroad.
+Whether travelling for work or on holiday you will find tips on preparing for your trip.
+You will also find information on how to stay healthy while you are away.
+Suggestions on how you can prevent common illnesses, tropical diseases.
+Help in considering what vaccines to consider.
+Guidance on selecting the right insurance and common-sense advice on general travel well-being.

-The information will provide education on what to expect when you travel abroad.
-However, these articles should not be used as medical guidance.
-If you intend to go overseas, or researching an illness, you should always seek advice from a health professional at your local travel clinic or doctor’s surgery.
+The information will provide knowledge on what to expect when you travel abroad.
+These articles should not be used as medical guidance.
+If you are going overseas, or are researching an illness, always seek advice from a health professional at your local travel clinic or doctor’s surgery or pharmacy.

-Recommendations change periodically, and will differ depending on you personal medical history, the destination you are travelling to, and your travel schedule.
-The advice previously given to a relative or friend may be quite different from your requirements, so please visit your travel clinic several weeks before you travel, to get the most current and relevant advice.
+Recommendations change regularly.
+Advice might differ depending on you personal medical history, the destination you are travelling to, and your travel schedule.
+The information previously given to a relative or friend may be quite different from your requirements.
+Visit your travel clinic several weeks before you travel, to get the most current and relevant advice.

 We hope that you find this site helpful as you plan your trip.